-That fucking inspector, huh, when he eventually fucking came, carrying a fucking double-lock box black leather document case - fucking looking like he'd got the nuclear codes with him.
-Youngish bloke, in his fucking thirties I'd say and very polished, clean pressed white shirt and dark tie, a good fucking worsted wool sports jacket, probably Daks', sharply pressed slacks.
-I took one look, his fucking brogues immaculately polished, and I just knew I just knew it he had never been taken onto the fucking Ocean Queen or any other fucking working area of the yard.

-He said he'd already met Hindle, Morgan and Williams in an separate meeting and he didn't deign to go into much detail with me about what the plan of action was on the part of British Shipbuilders North other than fucking Morgan told him that British Shipbuilders North had undertaken a full ship survey and enabling fucking procedures for fucking asbestos in the case of other ships coming in for a refit.
-Fucking Legalese, see?
+That fucking inspector came in, carrying a fucking double-lock box black leather document case - looking like he'd got the nuclear codes with him.
+In his fucking thirties - polished, a nice clean pressed white shirt and dark tie, a good fucking worsted wool sports jacket, probably Daks.
+I took one look and I just knew I just knew it he'd never been taken onto the fucking Ocean Queen or any other fucking working area of the yard.
+And, of course, he'd already met Hindle, Morgan and Williams and didn't deign to go into much detail with me other than that BSN had undertaken a full ship survey.

-I don't know what had been fucking insinuated about me by the management but I could tell by his tone that he saw me as a fucking trouble maker, and his eyes kept going back and forth down on me, looking at my fucking boiler suit as if he'd never seen one before, which he probably fucking hadn't.
-He was like fucking Burman, still fucking unsure how me as a representative of a strange species that makes its living by getting dirty fucking hands.
-So, if you ask me about it fucking yes I was naive to think that he would be interested in hearing me out my individual case, let alone taking my fucking side against fucking British Shipbuilders North.
+I could tell that he saw me as a fucking trouble maker, and his eyes kept going back and forth on me, looking at my fucking boiler suit as if he'd never seen one before, which he probably fucking hadn't.